Do you feel like you’re wandering through life with no sense of direction? Are you wondering how to find yourself?

 The thing about trauma is that it likes to store itself in your body.
-If you don’t deal with it, it comes back to slap you in the face when you experience an incident that re-triggers the pain you once felt.
+If you don’t deal with it, it comes back to slap you in the face when you experience an emotion or event that triggers the pain you once felt.

 What I didn’t realize is that ignoring bad memories actually makes them worse.
 Research shows that sometimes when we experience trauma, all of our energy and mental resources turn toward stuffing the memories down into the basement of our awareness.
 We attempt to avoid reminders and “move on” with life.

 How did I do it?
-Through movement.
-It became my medicine and my therapy.
+Through movement, which became my medicine and my therapy.